Optional email code

 NLC is dedicated to the inclusivity of all ethnicities, religions, gender identities, and lived experiences.
 We strongly encourage candidates from diverse backgrounds to apply.

-There is an application fee of $35.
-A deposit of $200 is required upon acceptance into the fellowship, the check to NLC will only be cashed if the fellow does not graduate (absent from institute, drops out, etc.) or they choose to donate it to NLC.
+There is an application fee of $30.
+A deposit of $200 is required upon acceptance into the Fellowship, the check to NLC will only be cashed if the Fellow does not graduate (absent from institute, drops out, etc.) or they choose to donate it to NLC.

 2. I applied before and didn’t get in, should I apply again?

-Absolutely, we strongly encourage re-applicants.
-Pay special attention to the criteria above and be sure to communicate your values through your essay questions.
+Absolutely, we strongly encourage re-applicants!
+Pay special attention to the criteria above and be sure to communicate your values through your essay question responses.